- What is SuperLINK?

 Leaving the SuperLINK

-- Key in the number 1 and then the 3 digit code for the destination repeater.
+- Key in the number 1 and then the node code for the destination repeater.

 - Listen to hear the destination repeater acknowledge your request.

-- Key in the number 1 and then the 3 digit code for your repeater.
+- Key in the number 1 and then the node code for your repeater.

 - Listen to hear your repeater acknowledge your request.